AboutLabs/nasa-explorer/README.md

 # nasa-explorer
-A node.js based app to play with the NASA APIs
+A node.js based app to play with the NASA APIs.